Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 transforms

 ## Closing Remarks
-This collective effort has been made achievable through the contributions of the PyTorch team at Quansight, as well as from Richard Zou and Horace He from Meta.
+This project was yet another instance of the tight collaboration between Quansight and Meta within PyTorch.
+In particular, we would like to thank Richard Zou and Horace He, the `torch.func` creators, for all the design discussions and guidance throughout these years.